jooojub/jooojub.github.io/about.md

 description: An optional about page for BlogInn Jekyll theme
 banner_image: aboutPage.jpg
 ---
-This blog will be written in my own wiki and portfolio, not the usual blog pages.
+This blog will be written in my own wiki and portfolio.
+Unkindness pages...

 ### Areas of interest
 + Bootloader